GOP set to block 1/6 panel, stoking Senate filibuster fight

 Mostly, the GOP senators will follow Senate Republican leader Mitch McConnell, who has declared the bill a "purely political exercise," since Senate committees are already looking into security shortfalls.

-Senate Majority Leader Chuck Schumer is essentially challenging Senate Republicans to take a stand after 35 of their GOP colleagues voted for the commission bill in the House.

-The talks over potential changes to the legislation come as Republicans have struggled over whether they will support the commission bill and how to respond to the insurrection as many in their party have remained loyal to Trump.
+The talks over potential changes to the legislation come as Republicans have struggled over how to respond to the insurrection as many in their party have remained loyal to Trump.
 The former president told his supporters the morning of Jan.
 6 to "fight like hell" to overturn his defeat.
-He has repeatedly said the election was stolen, even though his claims have been refuted by courts and election officials across the country.
+He has repeatedly said the election was stolen, even though his claims have been rejected by courts and election officials across the country.

-Collins has said she is working with other senators to try to find a compromise, and West Virginia Democrat Joe Manchin has been part of that effort, according to two people familiar with the informal talks who spoke on condition of anonymity to discuss the private negotiations.
+Collins has said she is working with other senators to try to find a compromise.

 "I want to see a commission," Collins said Wednesday.
 "I am working very hard to secure Republican votes."